queekao/portfolio/README.md

 ### Trouble Shooting

 1. Dealing with the challenge of large file sizes`maximum size:50MB` was quite a task for me.
 However, I successfully resolved this issue by utilizing `git-lfs`.
 2. I recently encountered an issue with the removal of my public zone in Route53.
 To address this, I updated the `NS (Name Server)` records of my domain with the new public hosted zone.
 By making this update, I ensured that my domain was properly connected to the correct `public zone` in `Route53`, resolving any potential issues related to the removal of the previous zone.
-In addition, I enhanced the configuration of `CloudFront` to leverage edge locations for caching web content.

 ### Contact Me